alexrodic/Conscience-by-Design/papers/09-Synthesis-How-I-Unified-the-Immeasurable-with-the-Measurable.md

 and in doing so, opened the path to a future in which conscience and intelligence can coexist.

-Aleksandar Rodić, Entrepreneur, Founder of the Conscience by Design Initiative and Generation of Creation, Belgrade, 2025
+Aleksandar Rodić, Entrepreneur, Founder of the Conscience by Design Initiative, Belgrade, 2025

 ---